LinkageIO/Minus80/docs/freezable.rst

 -----------------------------------
 As detailed in the :ref:`overview <index>`, minus80 comes with two objects that make it easy to store and access data about experimental *samples* or more broadly, experimental *accessions*.
-Accession objects can be created, but are not persistant across python sessions unless they are stored within a Cohort.
+Accession objects can be created, but are not persistent across python sessions unless they are stored within a Cohort.

 Also, changes to the underlying data does not happen when accessions are changed, only when they are changed through the Cohort methods.
 Think of taking DNA samples out of the freezer and using them in an assay.
-A small aliquot is taked from the frozen sample to perform the analysis on, changes to this aliquot (the non-persistant accession here) does not change the underlying DNA stored in the freezer (the cohort).
+A small aliquot is taken from the frozen sample to perform the analysis on, changes to this aliquot (the non-persistent accession here) does not change the underlying DNA stored in the freezer (the cohort).

-In the same vein, duplicate Accessions can stored (with sometimems different metadata, etc) in multiple Cohorts in minus80.
+In the same vein, duplicate Accessions can stored (with sometimes different metadata, etc) in multiple Cohorts in minus80.
 It is the context of the Cohort name differentiates what data goes along with each accession contained within it.
 Think of 10 individuals.
 You could have a cohort called "genomicDNA" that contains all 10 samples data.
 You could have the **same 10 accessions** under a different context, perhaps